MystenLabs/sui/doc/src/explore/tutorials.md

 export GAME=F1B8161BD97D3CD6627E739AD675089C5ACFB452
 ```

-By convention, Player X goes first.
-Player X wants to put a mark at the center of the gameboard ((1, 1)).
+By convention, PlayerX goes first.
+PlayerX wants to put a mark at the center of the gameboard ((1, 1)).
 This needs to take two steps.
-First Player X creates a Mark object with the placement intention and send it to the admin.
+First PlayerX creates a Mark object with the placement intention and send it to the admin.
 We will call the `send_mark_to_game` function in `TicTacToe`, whose signature looks like this:
 ```
 public entry fun send_mark_to_game(cap: &mut MarkMintCap, game_address: address, row: u64, col: u64, ctx: &mut TxContext);
 ```
-The `cap` argument will be Player X's capability object (XCAP), and `game_address` argument will be the admin's address (ADMIN):
+The `cap` argument will be PlayerX's capability object (XCAP), and `game_address` argument will be the admin's address (ADMIN):
 ```shell
 $ sui client call --package $PACKAGE --module TicTacToe --function send_mark_to_game --args $XCAP $ADMIN 1 1 --gas $X_GAS --gas-budget 1000
 ```